blairdev1023/reddit-nut-meter/README.md

 **Tf-Idf**

 Tf-Idf (Term frequency-Inverse document frequency) accomplishes the same goal of quantizing importance of words to documents but in a different fashion.
 Firstly, notice the 'Tf' part of 'Tf-Idf'.
 This part of the transformation does exactly what the Count Vectorizer does.
-The 'Idf' part is how the Tfidf Vectorizer distinguishes itself.
+The 'Idf' part is how the Tf-Idf Vectorizer distinguishes itself.
 The Idf value for each j-th element in the Tf matrix is expressed as:

 ![Idf](images/readme/idf.jpg)